kamshory/MusicProductionManager/README.md

 User roles include the following:

 1. administrators
+2. producer
-2. composer
+3. composer
-3. arranger
+4. arranger
-4. vocalist
+5. vocalist

 Users with the administrator role have more access rights than others.